FS – Optical Fiber Stretcher

 |HB980T||0.14 NA; 980 nm; Cladding: 125 um|

 |HB1250T||0.12 NA; 1310 nm; Cladding: 125 um|

 Optical Connectors For OEM

 |Enclosure Dimensions||171 x 153 x 90 mm||L x W x H|

 |OEM Dimensions||90 x 90 x 52 mm||L x W x H|

 The PiezoDrive FS Optical Fiber Stretcher allows for high customization.
 A key parameter that can be adjusted is the optical path displacement (OPD) sensitivity, which can be adjusted by changing the number of fiber turns.
 The ideal number of turns is determined by the available voltage range and the required change in path length.
-To simplify the choice of turns and driver, an online tool is available below or at online tool.
-Alternatively, please contact advice and configuration enquiries.
+To simplify the choice of turns and driver, an online tool is available below.
+Alternatively, please contact advice and configuration inquiries.